Esacus

 Esacus is a genus of bird in the stone-curlew family Burhinidae.
 The genus is distributed from Pakistan and India to Australia.
 It contains two species, the great stone-curlew and the beach stone-curlew.

 Taxonomy

-The genus Esacus was introduced (as a sub-genus) in 1831 by the French naturalist René Lesson to accommodate the great stone-curlew.
+The genus Esacus was introduced (as a subgenus) in 1831 by the French naturalist René Lesson to accommodate the great stone-curlew.
 The name is from Ancient Greek aisakos an unidentified bird variously associated with a robin, a shorebird or a cormorant.
 In Greek mythology Aesacus was a son of King Priam of Troy.
 Aesacus sorrowed for the death of his wife or would-be lover, and was transformed into a bird.